PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 :yellow_heart::raised_hands::dancer::snake::computer:

 ### Twitter Metric Analysis

-See [here](https://adsai.buas.nl/Study%20Content/Programming/12.Python%20for%20Society.html#twitters-metrics) for more information regarding twitter metrics.

 - [ ] calculate the twitter engagement for each show using the ```public.metrics```.
 - [ ] visualize the top 5 shows based on twitter engagement.